1.1. Singapore Polytechnic (SP) looks forward to collaborating with companies in providing internship opportunities to our students.

 9.9.
 For the avoidance of doubt, Clause 9.8 does not constitute any admission and/or assumption of responsibility on SP’s part, and is without prejudice to any applicable laws and/or procedures (including but not limited to those under the Protection from Harassment Act and criminal law).

 10.2.
 The student is only allowed to travel after seeking official approval from SP via the Liaison Officer.
+If student is below 21 years of age, the student must obtain parental or guardian consent as well.

 11.1.
 If the student misbehaves, is absent from work without leave or has irregular attendance, please report to the Liaison Officer for corrective actions.
 If the student is found to be responsible for his misconduct, disciplinary actions will be taken and in severe cases, the student may fail the Internship Program.